How to plan 6 months of SEO content in under 60 Minutes – watch the step-by-step guide.

 SERPs are a never-ending source of new keyword ideas but they're still missing crucial information like search volume and traffic insights.
 Fortunately, there are SEO tools today that provide this information readily.

-Install the extension and enter your website's main topic into the Google search bar.
+And while most of them are paid, you can use the Keyword Surfer Chrome extension for free.
+Install it and enter your website's main topic into the Google search bar.
 You'll find a ton of related keywords on the right panel.

 Sort this list by search volume (since seed keywords are often popular) to arrange related seed keywords on the top.
 Browse through the list of keywords and select seed keywords to add to a collection.
 For example, I found several using the seed keyword, "weight loss."

 First, have a look at the People Also Ask section.
 There, you will find popular questions that people want to find answers to.
 While questions are better suited to long tail keyword phrases, they can still provide clues to high level topics that you can use as a seed keyword.